artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 Possible ``archivematica_src_search_enabled`` configuration attribute values:

 * ``transfers``: Only transfers are indexed.
-Search is enabled on the Backlog and Appraisal tabs, but not the Archival Storage tab.
+Search is enabled on the Backlog tab, but not the Archival Storage tab.
 * ``aips``: Only AIPs are indexed.
-Search is enabled on the Archival Storage tab, but not the Backlog or Appraisal tabs.
+Search is enabled on the Archival Storage tab, but not the Backlog tab.
 * ``aips,transfers``, or ``true``: Both AIPs and transfers are indexed.
-  Search works on the Backlog, Appraisal, and Archival Storage tabs.
+Search works on the Backlog and Archival Storage tabs.
 * ``false``: Indexless mode.
 Neither AIPs nor transfers are indexed.
-The Backlog, Appraisal, and Archival Storage tabs will be non-functional.
+The Backlog and Archival Storage tabs will be non-functional.

 When Elasticsearch is used, Archivematica |release| requires version 8.x (tested with 8.19.2).